-A randomized “control” group, where contributors serve as a proxy for baseline consumption; therefore, are not activated to provide demand response.
-The “control” group contributors are randomly selected using a process of selection in which each contributor has an equal probability of being chosen each month.
+A randomized “control” group, where demand response contributors serve as a proxy for baseline consumption; therefore, are not activated to provide demand response.
+The “control” group demand response contributors are randomly selected using a process of selection in which each demand response contributor has an equal probability of being chosen each month.

-The RC evaluates the consumption difference between the two groups of contributors to determine the amount of demand response delivered, as illustrated in Figure 5-1.
+The RC evaluates the consumption difference between the two groups of demand response contributors to determine the amount of demand response capacity delivered, as illustrated in Figure 5-1.